YukonWRB/YGwater/inst/apps/streamLine/Notes.md

 ## Issues
 - Keyboard arrow use conflicts with DT running on server.
 Troubleshoot and determine if this should be kept.
 ## Improvements
-- Implement login if statements
 - Modal map for location selection

 # Documents view
 ## Issues
 ## Improvements
-- Implement login if statements
 - Modal map for location selection

 # Data view
 ## TODO
 ## Improvements
-- Implement login if statements
 ## Issues
 - Hover buttons conflict with language selection drop-down.
 Troubleshoot and determine if this should be kept.
 (Is it a problem with running on server?)
 - Navigating away from data tab when a modal is open causes a crash.
 Automatically close the modal when navigating away.